BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/README.md

 }
 ```

-The SPI flash is mapped in memory space, using addresses with bits 23 or 24 set (the
+The SPI flash is mapped in memory space, using addresses with bit 23 set (the
 first address, that we call `SPI_FLASH_BASE`, is `1 << 23`).
 Then we access all individual
 bytes, and display them by grouping them into 16-bit words (for each word, the first byte
 in memory is the least significant one, because RISC-V follows the little-endian convention).